sheila0001/GroupScheduler/README.md

 # GroupScheduler
-GroupScheduler is a Python-powered tool I built to make it easier for my friends and me to find common time slots for hanging out or working on group projects.
+Group Availability Scheduler is a Python-powered tool I built to make it easier for my friends and me to find common time slots for hanging out or working on group projects.
+It takes our schedules in simple formats like JSON or CSV, uses Python libraries like datetime and pandas to process them, and quickly figures out when we’re all free.
+While it’s currently just for us, I plan to expand it into a web-based platform so others can easily coordinate their schedules too.